DiantArts/CodingStyle/README.md

 Switches conditional branching should be prefered over multiple if branches when possible.
 Implicit fallthrough should be avoided. [[ fallthrough ]] attribute stands for that case.

 ### Early returns
 If a conditional statmement can return, it should do so and no else must be used to use as less depth as possible.
-Also, Nested conditional braching with a depth of more than 3 should be avoid or splited into several functions.
+Also, Nested conditional braching with a depth of more than 3 should be avoid or splited into several functions if possible.
 ```cpp
     if (...) {
         return true;